Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 Next:

 * Turn off the device.
-* Connect the device to your computer using the USB cable.
+* Connect the device to your Windows computer using the USB cable. **IMPORTANT**: The installation only works with Windows computers.
+Do not use macOS or Linux to install Rad Pro.
 * Power on the device.
 A USB drive should become available.
 * Drag the firmware file onto the USB drive.
 The device should restart with Rad Pro installed.

-If something goes wrong, open the device again, remove the main battery connector, and connect the device to your computer with the USB cable.
+If something goes wrong, open the device again, remove the main battery connector, and connect the device to your computer using the USB cable.
 You can recover your device with the [original firmware](firmware).

 ## Step 4: Configure your device

-Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Factory default 1" is the profile of the original firmware V0.3 and V1.5, "Factory default 2" is the profile of the original firmware V1.6-2.
+Last, go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Factory default 1" is the profile of the original firmware V0.3 and V1.5, "Factory default 2" is the profile of the original firmware V1.6-2.

-If the indicated radiation rate is not correct, turn off your device, open it, identify the installed Geiger tube, close your device, restart it and go to Rad Pro's settings, select "Geiger tube", "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.
+Also, within "Geiger tube", select "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.

 ## Step 5: Getting involved